-This prospective study of serial and 18F-FDG PET and 18F-NaF PET in patients with BD MBC confirmed prior retrospective studies showing that 18F-FDG uptake measures predict key clinical outcomes (tSRE and TTP) and supported the use mPERCIST.
-Our results do not support a clear role for serial 18F-NaF PET in this patient population.
-These results endorse a larger prospective trial of 18F-FDG PET/CT as a response endpoint for BD MBC and suggest that 18F-FDG PET/CT could be used as a response endpoint that would increase access of this patient population to clinical trials and promising new therapies.
+This prospective study of serial and F-FDG PET and F-NaF PET in patients with BD MBC, confirmed prior retrospective studies showing that FDG uptake measures predict key clinical outcomes (tSRE and TTP) and supported the use mPERCIST criteria.
+Our results do not support a clear role for serial F-NaF PET in this patient population.
+These results endorse a larger prospective trial of F-FDG PET/CT as a response endpoint for BD MBC, and suggest that F-FDG PET/CT could be used as a response endpoint that would increase access of this patient population to clinical trials and promising new therapies.